A bounding box is a rectangle positioned on the object.

 Bounding boxes can be:

-- Used in conjunction with tasks like Object/entity detection, Transcription and Classification.
+- Used together with tasks like Object/entity detection, Transcription, Classification, and Semantic segmentation.

 - Nested with Classification and Transcription tasks.